 Lesson #8: Use your blog as a proving ground

-One of the things I like about my blog QuickSprout is that I can share ideas in a contained environment to see what kind of a reaction I get from my readers.
-If the reaction is good, then I pursue the idea.
-If it’s not, then I need to either tweak the idea or drop it altogether.
+One of the things we like about our blog QuickSprout is that we can share ideas in a contained environment to see what kind of reaction we get from our readers.
+If the reaction is good, then we pursue the idea.
+If it’s not, then we need to either tweak the idea or drop it altogether.

 Blogging is a minimal investment to see if an idea has wings.
 The same is true with Godin who floats ideas and watches the reaction.